 You can choose to opt-out of the scheme if you decide DPS is not suitable for you.
 (More on that later)

 DPS premiums are deducted from your CPF OA/SA account, and you will be notified whenever this happens.
 There is usually no action or top-up required from you.

 Who administers the Dependants’ Protection Scheme?

-From 1 April 2021, Great Eastern Life will be the main administrator for DPS.
+From 1 April 2021, Great Eastern Life will be the sole administrator for DPS.

 You will receive a welcome package from your assigned insurer after your first CPF working contribution is credited.
 The welcome package will guide you to complete the necessary DPS forms.

 For those who have an active DPS cover as of April 2021, your DPS covers will continue to be automatically renewed annually until your 65th birthday, no action will be required.